-What kinds of scholarships does the Engineering college offer?
+What kinds of scholarships does Fulton Schools offer?

-When is the best time to apply for Engineering Scholarships?
+When is the best time to apply for Fulton Schools scholarships?

 Generally speaking, the best time to conduct any kind of scholarship search is several months before you plan to start.
 The Ira A. Fulton Schools of Engineering scholarship application is open from January 1st until February 1st (annually) and awards are applied to the following Fall semester.
 Keep in mind that many scholarships are only awarded once a year, so missing the deadline means missing out until the next cycle.
 Be sure to finish your application before the deadline; late applications are not accepted under any circumstances.

-When is deadline to apply for Engineering Scholarships?
+When is deadline to apply for Fulton Schools Scholarships?

-Is the ASU scholarship application the same as the Engineering application?
+Is the ASU scholarship application the same as the Fulton Schools application?

 What do most scholarship applications require?